spryker/docker-sdk/docs/07-deploy-file/02-deploy.file.reference.v1.md

 * Project-wide
   * `scheduler: engine:` - possible value is `jenkins`.
   * `scheduler: number-of-executors:` - defines the number of executors for the Jenkins instance.
+The minumal Jenkins version is 2.516.3.
 This property is relevant only for local development and does not affect the Cloud setup.
   * `scheduler: endpoints:` - defines the service's port and web interface that can be accessed via given endpoints.